bacalj/docsfiles/readme.md

 Everything in here is dependent on there being a collection of .json or .txt files in the `documents` directory.
 The current best place to get these is by running the `download-documents.ts` script in the `clue` repository, and moving the resulting files into the `documents` directory.

+## Setup

-For this to work you'll need to create three directories in the root of this repository:
+Create three directories in the root of this repository.
+The scripts here will use those directories by name.
+They are listed in the `.gitignore`.

 ```bash
 mkdir documents